Neist Point is one of the most famous lighthouses in Scotland and can be found on the most westerly tip of Skye near the township of Glendale.

 Neist Point is situated in the West Coast of Skye in the area known as ‘Durinish’.
 The start of the walk is at the very end of the single track road near Glendale.

 This walk is not suitable in all weather conditions.
-As it take you near high cliffs so it cannot be recommended in windy conditions or if it’s misty (low visibility).
+As it takes you near high cliffs so it cannot be recommended in windy conditions or if it’s misty (low visibility).

 The carpark is located at very end of the single track road 10.5miles from Dunvegan (taking 30 minutes to drive).
 If traveling from Portree it is 31miles and will take about 1 hour to drive.